Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">2/8/2025</td>
+<td align="center">2/9/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GG1UX5D32/the-lords-return">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GK9UG28JG/the-dawn-of-the-departure">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Thanks to Mag Rosanta’s plot, the goddess Meldia has manifested by using Hizuki as a<br>vessel.
-Veltol battles Meldia in an attempt to save Hizuki.
-Meanwhile, Machina faces a young<br>girl wearing a visor.
-What will happen to Akihabara City and the conflict between Electric<br>Town and Magic Town?</p>
+<p align="center">Reflejo is brought to the brink of death using the unleashed power of the Thorn.<br>Viole (Bam) finds himself in a difficult position.
+But thanks to quick thinking from Khun<br>and Rak and Endorsi’s Bongbong, they successfully escape.
+Their companions gather one after another and<br>all leave the arena on the Wolhaiksong floating ship as the turbulent Workshop Battle finally<br>comes to a close...</p>
 </td>
 </tr>
 </table>